zakzc/mypersonalpage/README.md

 		2. Make a function that maps the image addresses into an array, like in the original verstion.
 - <del> Refactor the contacts in the json file and add the links.
 - <del> Add the links to the Projects (also from json file)
+- Remove all console.logs used during development.
+- Finally, go error message by error message in the console and fix all of them.
+Console must be totally clean at the end.

 #### CSS
 - <del>Make grids using flexbox.